jxv/sugar/json2sg/README.md

 # json2sg

-Lossy convert JSON to Sugar
+Lossy conversion from JSON to Sugar

 #### Usage